-According to Adler, work structure which could also be referred to as 'work system' is the process of, monitoring tasks to be performed, deciding who to perform them and how they are to be performed in the process of making a product or providing services to internal or external customers (Alter, 2006).
-Evidently, some scholars have shown that rganization are moving to new form of work structuring, often made possible by the improvement in information and communication technologies (Landsbergis, 2003;Alter 2006;Swaen, et al. 2004).
-This new form of work structuring involve the introduction of tasking, teams, telecommuting, electronic performance monitoring, use of casual workers, contract workers and alternative work schedules in work organization with very little attention to it potential to hurt workers ??Smith, et al. 1992; NIOSH In this kind of work structuring workers experience intensification of work load leading to working faster and harder (Landsbergis, 2003;Swaen, et al. 2004) which may lead to increasing stress on the low control over the work, and higher job demands.
+According to Adler, work structure which could also be referred to as 'work system' is the process of division of labour, monitoring tasks to be performed, deciding who to perform them and how they are to be performed in the process of making a product or providing services to internal or external customers (Alter, 2006).
+Evidently, some scholars have shown that many work organization are moving to new form of work structuring, often made possible by the improvement in information and communication technologies (Landsbergis, 2003; Alter 2006; Swaen, et al. 2004).
+This new form of work structuring involve the introduction of combined jobs, multi-tasking, teams, telecommuting, electronic performance monitoring, use of casual workers, contract workers and alternative work schedules in work organization with very little attention to it potential to hurt workers (Smith, et al. 1992; NIOSH 2002: Swaen, et al. 2004)

+In this kind of work structuring workers experience intensification of work load leading to working faster and harder (Landsbergis, 2003; Swaen, et al. 2004) which may lead to increasing stress on the job, ill-health with low control over the work, and higher job demands.
 For instance, majority of the work organizations (public and private) in U.S have undergone massive changes in the way which work activity is organized.
-The introduction of computers in e economy has change in conventional work arrangement.
+The introduction of computers in every sector of the economy has change in conventional work arrangement.
 One of the measures of change in the U.S is the number of hours that workers spend on their jobs.
-Affirming this, ??an
+Affirming this, Van der Hulst (2003) reported that there has been steady increase in number of hours worked in United States over the past decades.
+In his report, he emphasized that American workers work more hours than workers in any other major industrialized country.
+Corroborating this, Dembe, Erickson, Delbos, and Banks, (2005) observed that the overtime hours, and mandatory overtime, have equally risen in the United States.